What budget should be allocated to develop a SaaS MVP after its launch?

 4. Maintenance, support, and governance

-Maintaining high-performance SaaS software also means providing follow-up support: customer support, bug fixes, upgrades, and continuous improvement.
+Maintaining high-performance SaaS software also means providing follow-up: customer support, bug fixes, version upgrades, and continuous improvement.
 A reputable publisher or integrator will offer maintenance contracts that include assistance, a roadmap for future developments, and product performance management.

-Performance indicators must be tracked in a marketing dashboard: number of active users, transactional email open rates, return on investment, conversions, shopping cart abandonment, etc. These indicators enable you to prioritize developments and justify allocated budgets.
+Performance indicators must be tracked in a marketing dashboard: number of active users, transactional email open rates, return on investment, conversions, shopping cart abandonment, etc. These indicators make it possible to prioritize developments and justify allocated budgets.

-An MVP is a foundation.
-But for it to become a truly structured, customizable SaaS software solution adapted to business process management, you need to set aside a budget for development.
+An MVP is a starting point.
+But for it to become a truly structured, customizable SaaS software solution adapted to business process management, you need to plan for a development budget.
 Expect to spend between €15,000 and €150,000 to turn an MVP from a functional prototype into a complete management tool.

-The main factors that will influence this budget are:
+The main factors that will affect this budget are:

-- the specific requirements of your business (configuration, interfaces, security)
+• the specific needs of your business (configuration, interfaces, security)

-Be sure to align these points with your service provider to avoid tunnel vision and maximize the return on your software investment.
+Be sure to discuss these points with your service provider to avoid tunnel vision and maximize the return on your software investment.

 Other articles that may interest you: